-For static execution of the element, stand sideways to the pylon as close as possible on your fingers.
-Grasp the pylon with your near armpit and far arm straight arm as high as possible.
+For static execution of the element, stand sideways to the pole as close as possible on your fingers.
+Grasp the pole with your near armpit and far arm straight arm as high as possible.
 Near-arm bent, elbow facing down.
-Now cling to the pylon with your near knee.
+Now cling to the pole with your near knee.
 That is, press a straight leg in front under the knee, then bend it.
 The knee looks down, the pelvis looks forward.
-Now, holding by your arms and under the knee, raise the far leg and move straight back and lean back to the pylon with your ankle.
+Now, holding by your arms and under the knee, raise the far leg and move straight back and lean back to the pole with your ankle.

-If you feel confident in this position while holding your armpit by the pylon, try to release your near arm and straighten it in front of you.
-Then you can try to straighten both of hands.
+If you feel confident in this position while holding your armpit by the pole, try to release your near arm and straighten it in front of you.
+Then you can try to straighten both of your hands.
 As you learn, perform this element after climbing upstairs.

 Chopper (Invert V, Straddle)